ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 11:56 [[start:716258][end:724010]] So even more commonly, you would see it written as "the change in energy is equal to the temperature times the change in entropy."
 [[start:724430][end:728950]] It's the most common sort of textbook way of seeing this.

-12:09 [[start:729120][end:732010]] But the question, of course, is, "What *is* this quantity?"
+12:09 [[start:729120][end:732010]] But the question, of course, is, "What *is* this quantity?
 [[start:732090][end:733498]] What is this entropy?
 [[start:733594][end:735440]] What does this concept *mean?*"

 ![But what *is* entropy?](../../Video/Slide7.PNG) [[start:736450][end:753300]] And about 15 years after Clausius proposed it, **[Ludwig] Boltzmann** had the key insight, which is that "entropy is a measurement of *our uncertainty* about the **state** the system is in."
-[[start:754490][end:773820]] And in particular, he again, of course, went to formalism, and said, "the entropy, S, is equal to some constant times the number of states that the system can be in that look the same to us."
+[[start:754490][end:773820]] And in particular, he again, of course, went to formalism, and said "the entropy, S, is equal to some constant times the number of states that the system can be in that look the same to us."

 12:54 [[start:774750][end:782542]] And since that number of states is enormous, the way to make that manageable is to take the *log* of the number of states.